JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch04/05/note.md

    - Props.)
      - Too few iterations can fail to reduce error sufficiently
      - Too many can lead to overfitting the training data.
+   - For more detailed explanation refer to [the next chapter](../06/note.md#465-generalization-overfitting-and-stopping-criterion).

 <br>